 Creeping bugleweed plant is the type of ground cover that presents gardeners with a tough decision in plant selection.
 It has pretty flowers, comes in cultivars with colorful leaves, and can make itself useful in many ways in your landscaping.
 Unfortunately, it can also make quite a nuisance of itself.
 But there are a few situations in which its good qualities will be enough for some gardeners to grow it.

-Taxonomy classifies bugleweed or "bugle" as Ajuga reptans.
+Taxonomy classifies bugleweed (also called "bugle") as Ajuga reptans.
 However, this is a case where the genus name has come to be so widely used in everyday language as to function virtually as a common name; in such cases, there is no need to capitalize the first letter of the word.
 The plant is in the mint family (Lamiaceae).

 - A. reptans Atropurpureum: bronze-purple foliage

-- A. reptans Chocolate Chip: darker leaves than the species plant, including a hint of what some call a "chocolate brown"
+- A. reptans Chocolate Chip: darker leaves than the species plant, including a hint of chocolate-brown

-- A. reptans Burgundy Glow: variegated foliage that is tricolored (white, pink, and green)
+- A. reptans Burgundy Glow: variegated foliage that's tricolored (white, pink, and green)

-- A. reptans Rainbow: Like Burgundy Glow, it is mottled, with hints of magenta, pink, peach, and off-white invading the bronze-green base color.
+- A. reptans Rainbow: Like Burgundy Glow, it's mottled, with hints of magenta, pink, peach, and off-white invading the bronze-green base color.

 - A. reptans Black Scallop has perhaps the darkest leaves of all of the cultivars.

 - If you want something brighter, go with Toffee Chip.
 Its bicolored leaves are white and green.

 Ajuga spreads aggressively via runners, a fact that should alert you to its potential to be invasive.
 To control it in your planting beds, you'll have to be faithful about pulling it out from where it doesn't belong if you wish to check its spread.
 If you're not faithful about controlling it, it will soon gain a toehold and become a pest.